UofUEpiBio/PHS-7045-egga/README.md

     > agent-based statistical mechanics exploration of the collective,
     > coordinated action of strategic political actors in the
     > legislative chamber and …

-8.  **Social network dynamics of tobacco smoking and alcohol use among persons involved with the criminal legal system (PCLS): A modeling study.**

-    Khanna AS, Rousell N, Davis T, Zhang Y, Sheeler D, Cioe P, Martin R, Kahler CW.

-    Int J Alcohol Drug Res.
-2024 Dec 12;12(2):54-67. doi:
-    10.7895/ijadr.507.
-Epub 2024 Oct 1.

-    > However, collecting empirical data on these interrelationships is
-    > often hampered due to logistical and ethical challenges.
-METHODS:
-    > We developed an agent-based network model (ABNM) to simulate the
-    > effects of the incarceration-tobacco-alcohol syndemic in the s …

-9.  **Novel travel time aware metapopulation models and multi-layer waning immunity for late-phase epidemic and endemic scenarios.**

-    Zunker H, Schmieding R, Kerkmann D, Schengen A, Diexer S, Mikolajczyk R, Meyer-Hermann M, Kühn MJ.

-    PLoS Comput Biol.
-2024 Dec 16;20(12):e1012630. doi:
-    10.1371/journal.pcbi.1012630.
-Online ahead of print.

-    > In the realm of infectious disease control, accurate modeling of
-    > the transmission dynamics is pivotal.
-As human mobility and
-    > commuting patterns are key components of communicable disease
-    > spread, we introduce a novel travel time aware metapopulation
-    > model. …The pro …

-10. **Mobility and non-household environments: understanding dengue transmission patterns in urban contexts.**

-    Peña-García VH, Ndenga BA, Mutuku FM, Bisanzio D, LaBeaud AD, Mordecai EA.

-    medRxiv \[Preprint\].
-2024 Dec 5:2024.05.28.24308061. doi:
-    10.1101/2024.05.28.24308061.

-    > Mounting entomological evidence has suggested a larger role of
-    > environments other than HH in transmission.
-Recently, an
-    > agent-based model (ABM) estimated that over half of infections
-    > occur in non-household (NH) environments like workplaces, markets,
-    > and recre …

 ## Code of Conduct